 Step by step instructions to Sell a House with Foundation Problems

-You might not even notice the telltale signs of a bad foundation, like cracked drywall or tiles, windows that stick, or doors that open themselves—but an inspector certainly will when you try to sell your house on the traditional market.
+You might not even notice the telltale signs of a bad foundation, like cracked drywall or tiles, windows that stick, or doors that open themselves.
+But an inspector certainly will when you try to sell your house on the traditional market.
 And once the foundation problems are discovered, most buyers are likely to be scared off; the rest may have trouble finding a bank to finance the purchase.
-So, in order to sell your house to a typical home buyer with a real estate agent, you’ll have to pay up and get the foundation problems fixed.
+So, to sell your house to a typical home buyer with a real estate agent.
+You’ll have to pay up and get the foundation problems fixed.

 If that is more than you are willing or able to undertake, you can consider selling the house “as is.”
 This will almost certainly mean selling it without a real estate agent.
 Agents are often hesitant to take on the challenge of finding a buyer who has enough extra cash to solve the foundation problem themselves, even after shelling out for a down payment to buy your house.
 However, you can put the house on the market yourself as a ‘for sale by owner’ (FSBO).

 Selling your house with foundation problems by yourself has several advantages.
 You save the cost of the California real estate commission rates and you save time getting it onto the market.
 Besides, this strategy will give you greater control over the sales process.
 You will be able to schedule showings at times you choose, rather than clearing out on short notice when the agent is on the way.
 You will also be the one to negotiate directly with buyers, without an intermediary.
 If you are the take-charge type who enjoys doing business face to face, this is your chance.